-Coordination and collaboration among members and other restoration efforts of Gulf restoration maximize the Council's "return on investment" as demonstrated by evaluation of the Commitment and Planning Support awards to achieve the coordination and collaboration commitments of the Comprehensive Plan.
+Coordination and collaboration among members and other restoration efforts of Gulf restoration maximize the Council's "return on investment" as demonstrated by completing the evaluation of the Commitment and Planning Support awards to achieve the coordination and collaboration commitments of the Comprehensive Plan.
+Depending upon the positive outcome of that analysis, development of FPL 4 Commitment and Planning Support to continue collaborative efforts for subsequent funded priority lists.